quasarframework/quasar-framework.org/source/components/form-validation.md

   Vue.use(Vuelidate)
 }
 ```
-We then edit `/quasar.conf.js` to add the app plugin file to the build:
+Then, edit `/quasar.conf.js` to add the app plugin file to the build.
+Add this to the main plugins **at the top of the file**, not in the `framework` plugins section.
 ```js
 plugins: ['vuelidate']
 ```

-Note: ensure you add this to the main plugins at the top of the file, not in the `framework` plugins section.

 ## Example